kriomant/mockers/doc/guide.md

 ### Basics

-Say we have `air` crate with some trait and method using this trait:
+Say we have an `air` crate with some trait and a function using this trait:

 ```rust
 // src/lib.rs